 Running Time: 102 minutes

-Most people who came of age in the 2000s knew of Matthew McConaughey as “that handsome guy” in various romantic comedies like The Wedding Planner (2001), How to Lose a Guy in 10 Days (2003), Failure to Launch (2006), Fool’s Gold (2008), and Ghosts of Girlfriends Past (2009), all of which achieved some middling level of box office success.
-Those forgettable cookie-cutter movies were a far cry from the the man’s dramatic breakout films like A Time to Kill (1996), Contact, and Amistad (1997), and baked in his status as a derivative sex symbol until the fabled “McConaissance” of the early 2010s (see Magic Mike, Mud , Dallas Buyers Club , True Detective, Interstellar ).
+Most people who came of age in the 2000s knew Matthew McConaughey as “that handsome guy” in various romantic comedies like The Wedding Planner (2001), How to Lose a Guy in 10 Days (2003), Failure to Launch (2006), Fool’s Gold (2008), and Ghosts of Girlfriends Past (2009), all of which achieved some middling level of box office success.
+Those forgettable cookie-cutter movies were a far cry from the man’s dramatic breakout films like A Time to Kill (1996), Contact (1997), and Amistad (1997), and solidified his status as a derivative sex symbol until the fabled “McConaissance” of the early 2010s (see Magic Mike, Mud [both 2012], Dallas Buyers Club , True Detective, Interstellar [both 2014]).
 For myself, however, I will always remember Matthew McConaughey — and to a lesser extent, Christian Bale and Gerard Butler — as “that dark, brooding weirdo” from Reign of Fire.

 Reign of Fire was, on the surface at least, a movie tailor-made for preteen me.
 A post-apocalyptic movie about a 21st century world ravaged by dragons, in which a rag-tag group of survivors must battle them with modern weaponry, seemed like the coolest thing to me back then.
 The movie as a whole is nowhere as exciting as its action-packed trailers had audiences believe, back in the day, and while its impressive special FX have aged well in the years since its release, its dull, plodding narrative remains as disappointing now as in 2002.

-On some level, Reign of Fire deserves respect for its novel, if somewhat gimmicky premise — fire-breathing dragons as antagonists in a modern setting — as well as its restrained scale.
+On some level, Reign of Fire deserves respect for its novel, if somewhat gimmicky premise — fire-breathing dragons as antagonists in a contemporary setting — as well as its restrained scale.
 Its lack of any FX-heavy set-pieces is remarkable by today’s standards, and was likely necessary due to the limited capabilities of computer generated imagery (CGI) in the early 2000s.
-As baffling as its narrative pace and depressing as its tone are, it’s easy to imagine a schlock-filled CGI mess akin to other early 2000s blockbusters, such as Hulk (2001), Daredevil (2003), The Matrix Reloaded & Revolutions (2003), etc.
+As baffling as its narrative pace and depressing as its tone are, it’s easy to imagine a schlock-filled, CGI mess akin to other early 2000s blockbusters, such as Hulk (2001), Daredevil (2003), The Matrix Reloaded & Revolutions (2003), The Day After Tomorrow (2004) etc.